 In some domains, however, if the examples are very sparse (e.g. text) this can be very expensive and, in some cases, non-intuitive.
-Another variant is often considered in these domains is calculating $p(x_1, x_2, ..., x_m, y)$ using only the features that are present/positive:
+Another variant that is often considered in these domains is calculating $p(x_1, x_2, ..., x_m, y)$ using only the features that are present/positive:

-$$p(x_1, x_2, ..., x_m, y) = p(y) \prod{i=1}^{m} 1[x_i = \text{positive}] p(x_i|y)$$
+$$p(x_1, x_2, ..., x_m, y) = p(y) \prod{i=1}^m \mathbb{1}[x_i = \text{positive}]p(x_i|y)$$

 Your implementation should support both ways of classifying an example.
-A few things to note: 1) the training method and method for calculating individual feature probabilities is exactly the same between these two approaches and 2) when only considering positive features, for efficiency reasons, you should only iterate over the features available for the example and NOT over all features.
-Notice that the DataSet class has a function that tells you all features available for a given example.
+A few things to note:

-- include a setUseOnlyPositiveFeatures function that takes a boolean and chooses between the different classification variants just described.
+- 1) the training method and method for calculating individual feature probabilities is exactly the same between these two approaches and - 2) when only considering positive features, for efficiency reasons, you should only iterate over the features available for the example and NOT over all features.
+Notice that the DataSet class has a function that tells you all the features that are available and the Example class has a function that tells you all features available for a given example. - include a setUseOnlyPositiveFeatures function that takes a boolean and chooses between the different classification variants just described.
 If it is set to true then is should only use the positive features.
 By default, this should be set to false, that is to use all features. - include the following functions: